 Each pupil is placed in the class that can best meet their needs; both educationally and with regard to health.

-The Secondary team of staff is led by Valerie Hill, who has teaching and learning responsibility for the pupils.
-There are two other teachers, two HLTAs, class based health support and teaching assistants.
+The Middle and Upper team of staff is led by Valerie Hill, who has teaching and learning responsibility for the pupils.
+There are two other teachers, HLTAs, class based health support and teaching assistants.
 Each class also has care support workers over the lunchtime period.

-Pupils have a registration group, which is their class base.
+Pupils in the Upper Phase have a registration group, which is their class base.
 However, to provide challenge and meet different needs, pupils are grouped for some elements of the curriculum.
-These groups include phonics, soft play, farm visits and swimming.
+These groups include phonics, farm visits and swimming.
 Whilst there is flexibility of movement between classes, the aim is that pupils become established in classes with staff that know them well.
 This provides a safe and secure learning environment where pupils can maximise their potential.

 Pupils go out of school on regular community visits which are linked to topics, give opportunities to develop learning from school lessons in different contexts, or are to take part in one on the ‘101 things to do at Pens Meadow’.

-As pupils move throughout the Secondary Department they are challenged to grow and develop as individuals, meeting their targets and becoming confident young adults so they are ready for transition to the Post 16 Department.
+As pupils move throughout the Middle and Upper phases they are challenged to grow and develop as individuals, meeting their targets and becoming confident young adults so they are ready for transition to the Post 16 Department.